 - Useful for people who get seasick on ferries or cruises where hyoscine's short duration is awkward.

-Older sedating antihistamines such as promethazine (Avomine, Phenergan) are effective but very sedating.
+Older sedating antihistamines.
+Effective but very sedating.

 - Take one to two hours before travel.